Pablo-ux-cyber/CryptoRank_Bot/replit.md

 ## Data Flow

-1. **Pre-collection**: The scheduler runs rnk.py at 07:59 UTC (10:59 MSK) to collect fresh SensorTower data
+1. **Scheduled Execution**: The scheduler runs daily at 08:01 UTC (11:01 MSK)
-2. **Scheduled Execution**: The scheduler runs daily at 08:01 UTC (11:01 MSK)
+2. **Real-Time Data Collection**: rnk.py is executed immediately before message sending to collect fresh SensorTower data
-3. **Data Collection**: Each module fetches its respective data from external sources
+3. **Data Collection**: Each module fetches its respective data from external sources at send moment
 4. **Change Detection**: System compares new data with historical values stored in JSON files
 5. **Message Composition**: If changes are detected, a formatted message is created
 6. **Notification Delivery**: Message is sent to the configured Telegram channel